By BROOKE SIMMONS January 3, 2013

 Dona McClain, a member of the American Solar Energy Society staff for 28 years, passed away on Nov.
 15 after a long, hard-fought battle with cancer.
-She died at home, in Longmont, Colo., surrounded by her family.
+She died at home, in Longmont, Colo., surrounded by family and friends.

-Dona retired from ASES on March 30 of this year.
+Dona retired from ASES last March.
 She served many roles at ASES, including publications manager, SOLAR TODAY proofreader and advisory committee member, ASES chapters representative, conference registration and volunteer manager, awards and Fellows committees liaison and mail room maven.

 She coordinated the production of The Fifty-Year History of the International Solar Energy Society and its National Sections, working closely with the publication’s editor, Karl Böer.
 She was also involved in distributing and archiving ASES’ white papers, conference proceedings and SOLAR TODAY.
 Dona played a part in every single ASES program and project, and took good care of the staff and members.